eclipse-qrisp/Qrisp/documentation/source/reference/Backend Interface/DockerSimulators.rst

 .. code-block:: console

-    docker pull qrisp/qrisp_sim_collection:latest
+    docker pull qrisp/qrisp_sim_collection:x86-version

+If you have an ARM based CPU (as many Macs tend to), please replace the ``x86-version`` with ``arm-version``.
 To start the docker container your run:

 .. code-block:: console